kleelab-bch/MARS-Net/README.md

 ## Run Demo
-You can quickly segment one of our live cell movie in this demo
+You can quickly segment one of our live cell movie in this demo (Estimated Time: 10 minutes)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kleelab-bch/MARS-Net/blob/master/run_MARS_Net_demo.ipynb)
 <!-- end of the list -->
-To test MARS-Net pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before segmenting movies which can take several hours.
 This demo allows users to see the segmentation performance of MARS-Net and U-Net which are already trained on our live cell movies.
+To test MARS-Net pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before segmenting movies.

 ## Software Requirements
 MARS-Net pipeline has been tested on Ubuntu 16.04 with anaconda v4.5.11 and Python v3.6